-Macaroni replaces the potatoes in this meatless version of Serbian white bean soup - pasulj.
-If desired, 1 large peeled and diced potato can be added with the rest of the vegetables.
-It will help to thicken the soup.
-The soup should not be covered while cooking to help reduce some of the liquid.Continue to 5 of 8 below.
+Macaroni replaces the potatoes in this meatless version of Serbian white bean soup—pasulj.
+If desired, one large peeled and diced potato can be added along with the rest of the vegetables to help to thicken the soup.
+To help reduce some of the liquid, the soup should be left uncovered while cooking.Continue to 5 of 8 below.

 05 of 08

-This recipe for Serbian baked beans or prebranac is as much starch as it is vegetable and can be served as a vegetarian main course or side dish.
+This recipe for Serbian baked beans or prebranac is as much starch as it is vegetable and can be served either as a vegetarian main course or as a side dish.

 06 of 08